tailwindlabs/tailwindcss/source/docs/plugins.blade.md

 ### Responsive and pseudo-class variants

-To generate responsive, hover, focus, active, or group-hover variants of your styles, specify the variants you'd like to generate using the `variants` option:
+To generate responsive, hover, focus, active, or other variants of your styles, specify the variants you'd like to generate using the `variants` option:

 ```js
 // tailwind.config.js